-International legal frameworks are vital tools for comprehensive implementation of disaster risk reduction, prevention and mitigation at the local level.
-They establish principles and standards that are the basis for assuring that the rights, inclusion and participation of persons from at risk groups are protected, respected and fulfilled throughout local implementation of disaster risk reduction initiatives.
+International legal frameworks are vital tools for the inclusive implementation of disaster risk reduction, prevention and mitigation at the local level.
+They establish principles and standards that are the basis for assuring that the rights, inclusion and participation of persons from at-risk groups are protected, respected and fulfilled throughout local implementation of DRR initiatives.

 “Disaster risk reduction requires a multi-hazard approach and inclusive risk-informed decision-making based on the open exchange and dissemination of disaggregated data, including by sex, age and disability, as well as on easily accessible, up-to-date, comprehensible, science-based, non-sensitive risk information, complemented by traditional knowledge.”
 (III.
 Guiding principles, 19.g)

 “To make non-sensitive hazard-exposure, vulnerability, risk, disaster and loss-disaggregated information freely available and accessible, as appropriate.”
 (IV.
 Priorities for action, 24.e)

 “...Empowering women and persons with disabilities to publicly lead and promote gender equitable and universally accessible response, recovery, rehabilitation and reconstruction approaches is key…” (IV.
 Priorities for action, 32.)

 - The Dhaka Declaration on Disability and Disaster Risk Management